jasperquak/predicting_heart_disease/README.md

 Before starting Jupyter Notebook, ensure that you have the following packages installed:
 * pandas
 * numpy
-* datetime
+* seaborn
 * matplotlib.pyplot

+* sklearn.metrics
-* sklearn.ensemble
+* sklearn.model_selection
 * sklearn.neighbors
-* sklearn.linear_model
-* sklearn.feature_selection
-* sklearn.model_selection
+* sklearn.preprocessing

 ## About the data source

-The data that is used in this project was downloaded from [Kaggle's Titanic disaster competition page](https://www.kaggle.com/competitions/titanic/data)
+The data that is used in this project was downloaded from [a page on Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).